Russian Bee Mating Genetics are certified

 The Russian Bee Breeders Association began its Russian bee mating program in 2007.
 It is an organization that maintains and improves the genetic lines of Russian honey bees through propagation and selective breeding.
 There are eighteen separate genetic lines that are divided into three blocks identified as the A, B, and C Block.
 The organization does not sell bees.

-There are only six members that will sell certified Russians to the public.
+There are only a few certified members that sell Russians to the public.

 The U.S. National Library of Medicine National Institute on health has released a report citing the laboratory evidence to certify the stability of the genetic stock and verifying high levels of accuracy in the Russian bee breeding program (Next Russian Bee Life Cycle)